clormor/skeleton-java/README.md

   * Build all commits of the project
   * Upload jUnit test results and all report artifacts
   * Upload code coverage analysis to [CodeClimate](https://codeclimate.com)
-  * Publish commits on `develop` as snapshots to [maven central sanpshots repository](https://oss.sonatype.org/content/repositories/snapshots/)
+  * Publish commits on `develop` as snapshots to the [maven central sanpshots repository](https://oss.sonatype.org/content/repositories/snapshots/)
-  * Publish commits tagged with a version as staged releases to [maven central staging repository](https://oss.sonatype.org/service/local/staging/deploy/maven2)
+  * Publish commits tagged with a version as staged releases to the [maven central staging repository](https://oss.sonatype.org/service/local/staging/deploy/maven2)
   * Automatically close and release staged releases to [maven central](https://oss.sonatype.org/service/local/staging/deploy/maven2) - no need to log into the nexus UI
 * `README` pre-formatted with some handy [shields](https://shields.io)